erin-hughes/book-review-blog/reviews/2024-03-the-midnight-library.md

 My favourite quote was probably this one:

-<quote page="61">"It's difficult to predict, isn't it?
-The things that will make up happy."</quote>
+<articlequote byline="p.
+61">"It's difficult to predict, isn't it?
+The things that will make up happy."</articlequote>

 This was said by Mrs Elm to Nora, after she comes out of one of her potential other lives and finds that she didn't enjoy it as much as she thought she would.
 This quote stuck with me because I think there's a real honesty in it.
 We often do believe that the grass will be greener on the other side of the fence; that if we only had a different job, or were with a particular person, then everything would be better.
 But the reality of those circumstances is often very different from how we imagine it, and it might be even worse than where we were beforehand.
 What I particularly like about the way Mrs Elm breaks this to Nora is that she says it without judgement.
 There's no smugness in it, no "I told you so" attitude.
 It's simply a safe discussion between friends about how funny life can be sometimes.
 This cozy, almost quaint wrapping helps to make these philosophical revelations go down a bit smoother, and prevents them from coming across as overly sanctimonious.